PDP-10/tops20-build/README.md

 ## Requirements

-Needs Python 3 (with a functional venv modeul) and enough network access to get a copy of pexpect.
+Needs Python 3 (with a functional venv module) and enough network access to get a copy of pexpect.